 Check your MU e-mail account regularly

-Shortly after you are accepted you will be assigned a Methodist University e-mail account.
+Shortly after you pay your enrollment deposit, you will be assigned a Methodist University e-mail account.
 It is important that you check this account regularly (at least every 10-14 days) as this will become the primary communication tool used by admissions, financial aid and academic advisors.

 Visit the myMU Portal Regularly